Every professional displayed on Counselling Directory has been independently

 I aim to create a safe place in which you feel really listened to and all aspects of your life experience are honoured.
 Counselling provides the opportunity for you to spend dedicated time on yourself, exploring your feelings and perceptions with my support.
 Visit my website if you would like to see a short video of me explaining my approach to counselling.

-I am a fully trained Rewind therapist for the treatment of PTSD.
-I also have training in issues arising from boarding-school education and in the use of mindfulness for stress management.
-In addition, I have experience helping people with OCD and addiction issues (alcohol, eating, sex, the internet); and, as an adopted person myself, helping people process their experience of adoption and explore how these feelings and perceptions fit into their lives.
+I am a fully trained Rewind therapist for the treatment of PTSD and am trained in the use of mindfulness.
+In addition, I have experience helping people with OCD and addiction issues (alcohol, eating, sex, the internet).
 There is a link on my website to reviews I have written on some good books and films on these subjects, including on adoption, which I have a particular interest in as an adopted person myself.

 I work long and short term.
 Feel free to contact me with any questions or to book a first meeting.